NORD supports robust, well-funded newborn screening programs in every state

-Since the 1960s, newborn screening (NBS) programs throughout the United States have been successful at increasing the number of newborns screened at birth and, as a result, saving lives.
-Each year, approximately four million babies are screened for serious disorders that are present at birth.
-Of those four million, screening identifies over 12,000 infants annually with a disorder that, if left undiagnosed and untreated, would cause severe developmental disability or death.¹ Because of the rise in treatments and tools to screen for heritable disorders, NBS has evolved into one of the most effective public health programs in the US.
-The State Report Card evaluates each state for the following attributes, which NORD believes are critical to a successful newborn screening program.
+Newborn screening (NBS) traces its origins to the 1960s, when Dr. Robert Guthrie developed a blood test to screen newborns for phenylketonuria (PKU) shortly after birth and before showing any symptoms.
+Since the 1960s, NBS programs have been established in every state and territory throughout the United States.
+Currently, approximately four million babies annually are screened for at least 31 serious disorders that can be detected at birth.
+Presymptomatic screening at birth allows for early intervention to ensure a child can live the healthiest life possible and of those four million infants screened, over 12,000 newborns are found to have a disorder that, if left undiagnosed and untreated, would cause severe developmental disability or death.1 Due to the rise in treatments and tools to screen for heritable disorders, NBS has evolved into one of the most effective public health programs in the US.
+This section of the State Report Card evaluates each state on whether they have adopted policies that are key to operating a successful newborn screening program.

 Screening for RUSP Conditions

 NBS programs are regulated and administered at the state level, which allows each program to be customized to fit the state’s specific needs.
 The federal government also plays a role in administering and adding to the Recommended Uniform Screening Panel (RUSP).
 The RUSP is a set of recommended conditions for which the federal government has validated the diagnostic test and treatment and to date a total of 35 conditions are the RUSP, plus screening for hearing loss.2 Many states also screen for secondary conditions, which are other serious diseases detectable at birth via NBS.
 Each state ultimately retains flexibility in terms of which RUSP and secondary conditions are included in their NBS program.